 2: The Abandoned Castle of Madaillan

-A Noble Vestige The Château de Madaillan is a partially ruined medieval building located in the heart of the Lot-et-Garonne countryside.
-This site offers a romantic and mysterious setting for urbex enthusiasts.
+A Noble Relic: Madaillan Castle is a partially ruined medieval building located in the heart of the Lot-et-Garonne countryside.
+This site offers a romantic and mysterious setting for urban exploration enthusiasts.

 Site Features

-- Architecture: Towers, dungeon, and ruined ramparts.
+- Architecture: Towers, keep, and ruined ramparts.

 - Access: Access is free but requires discretion and respect for the premises.